Mike Quin: Career

 investigations."
 The novels, written in the noir genre, depict the post-war atmosphere.
 They were translated into French and attracted a following among fans of hard-boiled detective fiction.

 Quin remained active in the CPUSA until his death.
 A comprehensive collection of his political writings, On the Drumhead, was published posthumously in 1948.

 Personal life and death

 After an unsuccessful first marriage to a woman named Rose, Quin married Mary King O'Donnell in 1945.
 They had a daughter, Colin Michaela, in July 1946.

 Following several months of undiagnosed illness and fatigue, Quin received the grim news in early spring 1947 that he had pancreatic cancer with only two months to live.
 This occurred just before he moved with Mary and Colin to Olema, California.

-Mike Quin died on August 14, 1947, and was buried in San Francisco, California.
+Mike Quin died on August 14, 1947, and was buried in San Francisco.
 A memorial service, presided over by Harry Bridges of the ILWU, attracted over 500 mourners.